Velour Tracksuits Are Back, Baby

 Juicy Couture Velour Jumpsuit

-Juicy Couture was undoubtedly the leader of the velour tracksuit revolution back in its hey-day.
+Juicy Couture was undoubtedly the leader of the velour tracksuit revolution back in its heyday.
 Now, it's leading the velour revival; the brand updated its OG offerings with new cuts and colors that fit perfectly into the athleisure landscape of today.

 Juicy Couture ultra luxe velour hooded jumpsuit, $228 at Juicy Couture